Internet Connectivity Problems? Troubleshoot With These Tips

 Stay vigilant!
 We mentioned malware as a source for slowing down your Wi-Fi, so combat it by always updating your router’s firmware.
 From bug fixes to necessary security patches, these updates keep your router and internet more protected and more likely to maintain the high speeds you’re used to.

-Even if you are up-to-date on all firmware, every now and then, reboot the router, clear out the cache, and let the software reset.
+Even if you are up-to-date on all firmware, reboot the router every now and then, clear out the cache, and let the software reset.
 This helps keep your router running smoothly.
 In fact, all your devices should be kept up-to-date and rebooted every once in a while.
 That also helps maintain optimal Wi-Fi speeds.

 Verify How Many Devices Are Using Wi-Fi